 One of the main advantages of the HELOC is the ability to pay down the pricinpal whenever one would like.
 No pricinpal monthly payment required.

-As described above, a heloc is a revolving line of credit.
+A HELOC is a revolving line of credit.
 This means the principal borrowed amount can be paid off in full at any time.

 Although you could potentially qualify for a credit limit of up to 65% of your home's value, your real limit may be subject to a stress test similar to the mortgage stress test.
 Banks and other federally regulated lenders will use the higher of either: